SAP-samples/btp-terraform-samples/released/usecases/cf_enable_application_runtime_memory/README.md

 The setup comprises the following resources:

-- Creation of three SAP BTP subaccount
+- Creation of a SAP BTP subaccount.
 - Add entitlement for cf_application_runtime with memory of 1024 MB (Change the memory limit according to your       requirement, You can find it in main.tf)
-- Enable cloudfoundry
+- Enable cloudfoundry runtime.
-- Assign Subaccount Administrator role to the users
+- Assign Subaccount Administrator role to the users.

 ## Deploying the resources